daicoolb/RecommenderSystem-DataSet/README.md

 - [Gist](https://gist.github.com/entaroadun/1653794)
 - In the last update

-# My name is Beili who comes from Shanghai Jiao Tong University.
+# My name is Beili.